FinnStokes/doomtower/README.md

 ----
 * To start off you should probably build a Meeting Room and a Boom Lab, and hire two Scientists.
+* Staff and Rooms have upkeep costs, so avoid expanding too much.
 * In the Build panel, each Room has a set of pale and yellow dots.
-The more dots a room has the greater the upkeep cost, and the more yellow does it has the greater the payment you receive for products made from it.
+The more pale dots a room has the greater the upkeep cost, and the more yellow dots it has the greater the value of products made from it.
 * Waiting Rooms are useless, don't waste your money!